 Truth be told I never really paid much attention to any of these incidents, and I can tell you why – from the moment I started studying life sciences, it was always implied that using animals was the only way to do research.
 The use of animal models in research has existed long before current biomedical science as we know it, and to this day animals are used in basic biomedical research and preclinical studies to test the safety of newly developed drugs, vaccines, or chemical products.
 As far as I was concerned, there were no alternatives to animal testing because I was never taught about any.
 Whether it is the responsibility of educational organizations to inform the student cohort about animal research alternatives or my own responsibility to do my own homework on this topic is another discussion altogether, but it does make me consider how my studies would be different if learning about human-biology based alternatives to animal research was part of the normal curriculum.

-After participating in an internship program with the Center for Contemporary Sciences (CCS), I have learnt about various human-relevant testing methods encompassing cutting edge in vitro technologies such as organoids and microfluidic devices which can simulate organ functions.
-The recent boom in machine learning methods has also provided us with a whole new suite of tools which can be applied to assessing the safety and efficacy of drugs.
+After participating in an internship program with the Center for Contemporary Sciences (CCS), I have learned about various human-relevant testing methods encompassing cutting-edge in vitro technologies such as organoids and microfluidic devices that can simulate organ functions.
+The recent boom in machine learning methods has also provided us with a whole new suite of tools that can be applied to assessing the safety and efficacy of drugs.
 Awareness of these techniques has started to gain traction only recently, and we are still finding new ways to improve and apply them.
 There is an increasing amount of evidence to suggest that results obtained from animal models translate poorly to humans, which is why it is important to start looking at human-specific research methods that will benefit the welfare of both animals and humans.

 CCS conducted a pilot study involving biomedical students, most of whom were obtaining their PhDs.
 When asked of their interest in learning about human-based research methods, 97% responded that they were interested in gaining experience in human-specific testing methods.